SJaffa/2022-05-16-Python-Gather-online/index.md

 </p>
 {% elsif online == "true_private" %}
 <p id="where">
-  <strong>Where:</strong> This training will take place online.
+  <strong>Where:</strong> This training will take place in the Virtual Winter School on Computational Chemistry space, kindly sponsored by Gather.
-  The instructors will provide you with the information you will need to connect to this meeting.
+  The link to access the virtual space will be sent to to the email you registered with on the Eventbrite page.
+If you do not receive a link please contact us at the email listed above.
 </p>
 {% endif %}